JasonFritsche/BreweryFinder/README.md

 ## Anyone can contribute
 Please feel free to contribute to this open source project.
 First timers are more than welcome.
 Take a look at the open issues under the issues tab.
 If you identify a bug, or would like to implement a feature that isn't posted under the issues feel free to submit a new issue.
 Also, if you see anything that needs to be updated in the readme file, you're more than welcome to update it.

+### Please claim the issue that you want to work on in the comments of that issue.

 # How to get started

 ## Fork